SohitKalluru/K-Means-Clustering-of-Major-US-Cities-based-on-Climatic-Conditions-Weather-Data-/README.md

 ```
 - Above code joins the input dataframe and the output(labels after kmeans).
-- A list for lattitide and longitude is created for running a loop.
+- A list for latitude and longitude is created for running a loop.

 ```
 def regioncolors(counter):